awchisholm/JSONAPI/README.md

 This is JSON.

 You will find that if you try to access the site from another PC, your firewall will block the attempt.

+More advanced things to do include
+1. change the JSON
+2. run in the cloud and use Wireshark to capture the exchange
+3. run in the cloud to open the firewall and observe access from other PCs